What to do

 - You take care of

-- Stayed within 6 feet of you for more than 10 minutes when you were not wearing a face covering
+- Stayed within 6 feet of you for 15 minutes or more

 See guidance from the Department of Public Health